amazon-archives/sql-cli/development_guide.md

 ### Run CLI
 - Start an Elasticsearch instance from either local, Docker with Open Distro SQL plugin, or AWS Elasticsearch
-- To launch the cli, use wake word `odfesql` followed by endpoint of your running ES instance.
+- To launch the cli, use 'wake' word `odfesql` followed by endpoint of your running ES instance.
 If not specifying any endpoint, it uses http://localhost:9200 by default.
+If not provided with port number, http endpoint uses 9200 and https uses 443 by default.

 ### Testing
 - Prerequisites